 Even if you don’t work out, you will need more calories per day to maintain your weight if you are someone like a construction worker versus someone with a desk job.

-How to Use TDEE For Weight Loss
+How to Use a TDEE Calculator For Weight Loss

 One of the most popular uses for a TDEE calculator is weight loss.
 When most us say we want to lose weight of course what we really mean is that we want to shed fat, not muscle.
 Research shows, however, that when we lose weight rapidly, we tend to lose comparable amounts of both fat and muscle.